-How to Cite Archival Materials
+How to Cite Archival Material

 Citation formats vary depending on style, assignment requirements, or publisher standards.
 In general, you will need to gather the following information available for each item to create a proper citation.

-Other notes: Include any other information or observations that may help you later! |
+8. Any other notes or observations that will help you build your citation later!

 Chicago Style Format for Architectural Archival Materials